Surbeivol/vim4python/README.md

 # vim4python
 Vim pluggings installation and defaulfs for python developers

-It installs vim and several usefull pluggings for python developers like
+It installs vim and several usefull pluggings for python developers like:

 * **vim-sensible**: Base defaults that everybody can agree with
 * **vim-gitgutter**: Shows GIT deletions and additions of you repo